 The current situation

-There are currently fourteen residents’ parking zones in central Cambridge.
+As of November 2018, there are nineteen residents’ parking zones in central Cambridge, with more being consulted on.
 These limit parking to residents between the hours of 9am and either 5pm or 8pm, and either six or seven days a week.
-The cost (2015-16) ranges from £52 to £81 per vehicle per year, with day permits for visitors costing £1.60.
+The cost ranges from £49.60 to £98.25 per vehicle per year, with day permits for visitors costing £2.40.
 These zones typically include some pay-and-display parking bays and other controls limiting the hours or duration of free parking.

 Extending residents’ parking requires the majority support of residents within a viable zone.
 Some areas have, over a number of years, tried repeatedly and failed to garner the required majority support, especially from those who do not believe they will benefit because they have off-street parking.